porcinus/Arma-3/mpmissions/README.md

 	- Zombies amount : 50%, 100%, 150%.
 	- Ammobox contain : 25%, 50%, 75%, 100%.
 	- Stamina : enable or disable.
+	- Punish teamkillers: kill teamkillers when become renegade, should not affect team tickets.

 - Cities:
 	- Some buildings are destroyed, if so, there is a chance of big fire.